 Anti-Money Laundering (AML)

 AML is a set of protocols and legal regulations that financial institutions implement to identify and prevent the profitable nature of illegal activities.
-The protocols are intended to stop activities such as trading illicit goods, tax evasion, market manipulation, and the laundering of ill-gotten funds.
+The protocols are intended to stop activities such as trading illicit goods, tax evasion, market manipulation, and ill-gotten laundering funds.

-To prevent these illegal activities from spreading, regulatory bodies have forced financial institutions to conduct due diligence checks on their clients to flag and report any customers or transactions that appear suspicious.
+Regulatory bodies have forced financial institutions to conduct due diligence checks on their clients to flag and report suspicious customers or suspicious transactions.

 Money laundering appears in three typical stages, i.e., placement, layering, and integration.